Tesla windscreen replacement guide for owners

 - Once the screen is fitted, the cameras or more generically known as the Advanced Driver Assistance Systems (ADAS), may need calibrating.
 Depending on the glass repair company they may be able to do this themselves, or recommend you getting Tesla to do this, the costs of which should be part of the glass replacement cost.
 If your insurance company is paying for the glass replacement then they should pay for this, and some glass repair companies will pay Tesla directly as part of this step.

 - A short drive will typically inform you whether the system is functioning correctly or whether calibration is required, be careful however when first turning on any AP functions as unpredictable results may result if it is not calibrated correctly.
 More cautious owners may decide to get it done regardless and the glass companies will certainly push you towards this as it mitigates their risk by advising your forcefully, as does the Tesla user manual.
-They would prefer to be see to be insistent in case there was a subsequent issue caused by the system not being correctly calibrated.
+The argument is that the pitch angle may not be correct and this can not self calibrate and they want to avoid subsequent issues caused by the system not being correctly calibrated.

 - Most Teslas now come with a minimum of AP which has features that enable the test of the cameras.
 Some cars however do not have any activated autopilot features such as TACC or lane.
 Do not assume it does not matter if you do not use AP as the cameras are still used for the passive safety systems.
 If you feel unable to determine if the system is calibrated, get it checked.